 If you do allow others to edit your documents, you will be able to track the given changes.
-You’ll see who edited what, when, and be able to revert changes if desired.
+You’ll see who edited what and when and be able to revert changes if desired.
 Still, it is dangerous, and someone could potentially share your file with others who shouldn’t have it, or delete the file altogether.

-An issue with sharing a file, however, is that it’s going to share the entire document — it’s not going to work if you’re interested in sharing only one tab.
+An issue with sharing a file, however, is that it’s going to share the whole spreadsheet — it’s not going to work if you’re interested in sharing only one single tab.

 If you want to share only one tab in Google Sheets, you’re usually going to have to remove the extraneous data from the document.